 Public buses and trains are the modes of transportation for long-distance travel in Sri Lanka.
 Bicycles, buses, and tuk-tuks (three-wheeled vehicles) are the modes for local transportation.
 Volunteers are not allowed to operate cars and motorcycles, but some may choose to ride bicycles.

-Wearing a helmet while riding a bicycle is required and will be provided.
+Wearing a helmet while riding a bicycle is required; Peace Corps will provide bicycle helmets.
 Travel in Sri Lanka, whether by foot, bicycle, tuk-tuk, bus, or train, is potentially hazardous and therefore can be very stressful.
 Buses may be crowded and unreliable, and roads in poor condition are made more dangerous by the chaotic mix of vehicular, pedestrian, and animal traffic.
 Delays and cancellations due to bad weather, mechanical failures, or lack of personnel are to be expected.
 More information on transportation within Sri Lanka will be given during pre-service training.

 You will spend much of your free time eating, attending Sri Lankan festivals and cultural events, playing sports, and socializing with your colleagues and neighbors.